 A few minutes of keyword research could mean the difference between a mediocre campaign and one that drives a seriously impressive return on investment.

-4. Focus your attention on whatever works
+4. Focus your attention on keywords that work

 The simplest formula for success in any endeavour is to take whatever works and double down on it.
 What does this mean for you?
 If you find a keyword or a selection of keywords that work well for your business, re-focus your efforts on the terms that are working.
 It's important to test new approaches, but don't make major changes to a successful strategy if you don't need to.